-Comment [SHL13]: I know we decided to add "the" at this point.
+Comment [SHL14]: I know we decided to add "the" at this point.
 But in fact, the model now uses the phrase "paragraphs of Article IV," without a modifier before "paragraphs."
 SHELDON'S COMMENT IS ACCEPTED, BUT WE NEED TO EVALUATE IF THIS STATEMENT IS STILL TRUE GIVEN THE FACT THAT FUNCTIONAL RECEIPTS ARE OUT OF THE DEFINITION AND WE'RE ALSO EXCLUDING CERTAIN RECEIPTS FROM THE SALE OF CERTAIN INTANGIBLES, EVEN THOUGH THEY MEET THE TRANSACTIONAL TEST.

-- (B) In the case of cost plus fixed fee contracts, such as the operation of a government-owned plant for a fee, "receipts" includes the entire reimbursed cost plus the fee. - (C) In the case of a taxpayer engaged in providing services, such as the operation of an advertising agency or the performance of equipment service contracts or research and development contracts, "receipts" includes the gross receipts from the performance of such services, including fees, commissions, and similar items. - (D) In the case of a taxpayer engaged in the sale of equipment used in the taxpayer's trade or business, where the taxpayer disposes of the equipment under a regular replacement program, "receipts" includes the gross receipts from the sale of this equipment.
-For example, a truck express company that owns a fleet of trucks and sells its trucks under a regular replacement program the gross receipts from the sale of the trucks would be included in "receipts." - (2) Exceptions.
+of an advertising agency or the performance of equipment service contracts or research and development contracts, "receipts" includes the gross receipts from the performance of such services, including fees, commissions, and similar items.

+(D) In the case of a taxpayer engaged in the sale of equipment used in the taxpayer's trade or business, where the taxpayer disposes of the equipment under a regular replacement program, "receipts" includes the gross receipts from the sale of this equipment.
+For example, a truck express company that owns a fleet of trucks and sells its trucks under a regular replacement program the gross receipts from the sale of the trucks would be included in "receipts."

+(E) In the case of a taxpayer with insubstantial amounts of gross receipts arising from sales in the ordinary course of business, such receipts may be excluded from the receipts factor unless their exclusion would affect the amount of income apportioned to this state.
+For example, the taxpayer ordinarily may include in or exclude from the receipts factor gross receipts from transactions such as the sale of office furniture, business automobiles, etc.

+(2) Exceptions.
 In some cases certain gross receipts should be disregarded in determining the receipts factor in order that the apportionment formula will operate fairly to apportion to this state the income of the taxpayer's trade or business.
-See Regulation IV.18.(c). - (3) Year to year consistency.
+See Regulation IV.18.(c).

+(3) Year to year consistency.
 In filing returns with this state, if the taxpayer departs from or modifies the basis for excluding or including gross receipts in the receipts factor used in returns for prior years, the taxpayer shall disclose in the return for the current year the nature and extent of the modification.
-[Each state should insert its own reporting requirement]. - (4) State to state consistency.
+[Each state should insert its own reporting requirement].

+(4) State to state consistency.
 If the returns or reports filed by the taxpayer with all states to which the taxpayer reports under Article IV of this Compact or the Uniform Division of Income for Tax Purposes Act are not uniform in the inclusion or exclusion of gross receipts, the taxpayer shall disclose in its return to this state the nature and extent of the variance.
-[Each state should insert its own reporting requirement]. - ••• Reg.
+[Each state should insert its own reporting requirement].

+••• Reg.
 IV.15.(b).
 Receipts Factor: Denominator.
-The denominator of the receipts factor shall include the total gross receipts derived by the taxpayer from transactions and activity in the regular course of its trade or business, except receipts excluded under these regulations. - ••• Reg.
+The denominator of the receipts factor shall include the total gross receipts derived by the taxpayer from transactions and activity in the regular course of its trade or business, except receipts excluded under these regulations.

+••• Reg.
 IV.15.(c).
 Receipts Factor: Numerator.
-The numerator of the receipts factor shall include gross receipts attributable to this state and derived by the taxpayer from transactions and activity in the regular course of its trade or business, except receipts excluded under these regulations..
-All interest income, service charges, carrying charges, or time-price differential charges incidental to such gross receipts shall be included regardless of (1) the place where the accounting records are maintained or (2) the location of the contract or other evidence of indebtedness.
+The numerator of the receipts factor shall include gross receipts attributable to this state and derived by the taxpayer from

-Comment [SHL14]: WORKGROUP CONCURS THIS SHOULD STAY.
+Comment [SHL15]: WORKGROUP CONCURS THIS SHOULD STAY.